Information Literacy Framework for Philadelphia University:

 bulletEngage in active evaluation of information retrieved, in terms of relevance, relative merit, and applicability to the information need, as that need develops during the research process

-bulletDemonstrate evidence of integrative learning, via targeted courses and assignments (pending)
+bulletDemonstrate evidence of integrative learning, via targeted courses and assignments

 Ethically use information, information resources, and information technologies